7 MLB Draft picks

 Before coaching at EKU, Edwards spent two years at North Carolina Wesleyan College as an assistant coach/recruiting coordinator under current North Carolina head coach, Mike Fox.
 During those two years, he helped lead North Carolina Wesleyan to the 1999 Division III National Championship.

-Edwards began his coaching career at the Enfield Academy in Whitakers, N.C. under the tutelage of current East Carolina head coach, Billy Godwin.
-He earned his bachelor’s degree in physical education from North Carolina Wesleyan College in 1999, and he received a master’s degree in physical education/sports administration from EKU in 2001.
+Edwards began his coaching career at the Enfield Academy in Whitakers, N.C. under the tutelage of former East Carolina head coach and current area scout for the New York Yankees organization, Billy Godwin.
+He earned his bachelor's degree in physical education from North Carolina Wesleyan College in 1999, and he received a master's degree in physical education/sports administration from EKU in 2001.

-Edwards and his wife, Amy, are the parents of two children – Jacob (15) and Claire (12).
+Edwards and his wife, Amy, are the parents of two children – Jacob and Claire.